Skip to main content

 Your emergency fund needs to be liquid (accessible within 1–2 business days), safe (not subject to market fluctuations), and earning a competitive return.
 The best vehicle in 2026 is a high-yield savings account at an online bank.

 Online banks currently offer 4.5–5.0% APY, compared to 0.01–0.05% at traditional brick-and-mortar banks.
-On a $15,000 emergency fund, that difference earns you an extra $675–$750 per year in interest—essentially free money for parking your cash in the right place.
+On a $15,000 emergency fund, that difference earns you an extra $675–$750 per year in interest—extra earnings just for choosing the right account.

 Where NOT to keep your emergency fund: